amarasovic/interpretability-literature/README.md

 ## Failures of explanatory methods

+ Kindermans et al. [The (Un)reliability of saliency methods](https://arxiv.org/abs/1711.00867).
+In *ICLR 2018*.

+ > Evaluating the reliability of saliency methods is complicated by a lack of ground truth, as ground truth would depend upon full transparency into how a model arrives at a decision---the very problem we are trying to solve for in the first place.

+ * Evaluation:
+  * Completeness
+  * Implementation invariance
+  * Sensitivity

 Feng et al. [Pathologies of Neural Models Make Interpretations Difficult](https://www.aclweb.org/anthology/D18-1407/).
 In *EMNLP 2018*.

  * Input reduction iteratively removes the least important word from the input.